Information Only

 Was abuse at a fire camp different, legally, from abuse at CCWF or CIW?

 The setting differs but the legal frame is similar: you were in state custody, and the staff supervising you — including CAL FIRE (formerly CDF) captains supervising inmate hand crews — were state actors.
 Abuse by custodial staff can support civil-rights and state-law claims, subject to the deadline rules above.
-Our office already handles California women’s prison abuse claims (CCWF, CIW) and reviews camp claims the same way.
+Fire-camp claims stand on the same legal footing as California women's prison abuse claims (CCWF, CIW).

 Is there one official firm handling these lawsuits?

 No. There is no single court-appointed firm for individual civil abuse claims, and advertising that implies otherwise is just advertising.
 You can verify any California lawyer on the State Bar’s public site; Attorney Milligan’s record (License #192184) shows his Civil Trial Advocacy certification.
-When you call, you deal with a named attorney’s office — not an anonymous questionnaire.
+When you call a lawyer, you deal with a named attorney’s office — not an anonymous questionnaire.

 What does it cost?

-Nothing up front.
+Nothing up front is typical.
 These cases are handled on a contingency fee: the attorney’s fee is a percentage of the recovery, and if there is no recovery there is no attorney’s fee.
-Litigation costs are separate — typically advanced by the firm and repaid from any recovery, with costs remaining ultimately the client’s responsibility under the written fee agreement.
+Litigation costs are separate — typically advanced by the firm handling the case and repaid from any recovery, with costs remaining ultimately the client’s responsibility under the written fee agreement.
 Every term is in writing before you sign.
-The initial review is free and confidential.
+This office is not accepting these matters; the referral attorney will explain their own terms.